Thirumamagal-rpx/Pramati/Training/salesforce.md

 Standard Objects: Included in salesforce.
 Like Account, Contact, Lead, and Opportunity are all standard objects.

-Custom Objects:objects that you create to store information thatís specific to your company or industry
+Custom Objects:objects that you create to store information that‚Äôs specific to your company or industry

 Build? create? objects